 Gopalaswamy Hills: It is a popular hill resort and a trekker’s delight as well.
 It is situated in the verdant Western Ghats of Mysore district.
 The temple here is dedicated to Lord Venugopalaswamy.

 Shivasamudra: 85 Kms from Mysore, river Cauvery gushes down to a 75-metres deep gorge in the form of two picturesque waterfalls.
-These falls are at their best during the monsoons; nevertheless their beauty mesmerises tourists throughout the year.
-Around 1.5 Kms away is Asia’s first hydroelectric project set up in 1902 AD.
+These falls are at their best during the monsoons; nevertheless, their beauty mesmerizes tourists throughout the year.
+Around 1.5 km away is Asia’s first hydroelectric project set up in 1902 AD.

-Bandipur National Park: 80 kms from Mysore is Bandipur National Park, which is one of the most beautiful wild life centres.
+Bandipur National Park: 80 km from Mysore is Bandipur National Park, which is one of the most beautiful wildlife centres.
 Rare species of animals and birds can be seen in this natural habitat.
-Bandipur has also been chosen as a Centre for the project Tiger Scheme launched in 1973 by the World Wildlife Fund to save the tiger.
+Bandipur has also been chosen as a Centre for the Project Tiger Scheme launched in 1973 by the World Wildlife Fund to save the tiger.
 Bandipur, lying in the shadow of the Western Ghats, is one of the finest habitats of the Asian elephant.
 Drained by the Moyar River, its open forest makes it easy for visitors to see the elephant and gaur in natural surroundings.

 Deriving its name from Lord Ranganatha, the town has a 1,000 years old temple dedicated to Ranganatha proclaiming the historical background of the city.
 Besides the mythological association of the town, the town has assumed significance for the heroism of Hyder Ali Khan and Tipu Sultan in fighting the British in association with the French.